All Episodes

 We'll see.

-I mean you never know what goes on behind closed doors.
+I mean, you never know what goes on behind closed doors.

 But that's the bottom line.

-The Democrats are running the show, they're waiting here for a clean bill.
+They're waiting here for a clean bill.

-Now, here's the there's a speaker.
+Now, here's the speaker.

 I'm waiting for the Senate to act.

-Senate Democrats have stood in the way now for three weeks over a bill that uh should have been debated and passed.
+Senate Democrats have stood in the way now for three weeks over a bill that should have been debated and passed.

-So until the Senate does something, we're in a wait and see mode.
+So until the Senate does something, we're in a wait-and-see mode.

 They keep asking him the same question, and he keeps repeating the same answer.

-But but you know the way your caucus feels, Mr. Speaker.
+Another reporter, but you know the way your caucus feels, Mr. Speaker.

 I'm waiting for the Senate to pass a bill.

-But uh listen, Senator McConnell's got a big job to do.
+I know our staff talk back and forth, but listen, Senator McConnell's got a big job to do.

-But at the end of the day, the Senate has to act.
+So do I. Our staffs have been talking back and forth, but at the end of the day, the Senate has to act.

-And I've made it pretty clear over the last couple of weeks, we're waiting for the Senate to act.
+And I've made it pretty clear over the last couple of weeks.

 I'm waiting for the Senate to pass a bill.